a3-audio/a3-doc/source/configuration/core.md

 # A³ Core Configuration
  ## Audiohardware
 The audio hardware could be any class compliant or compatible Madi/Dante card.
 It is connected to A³ Core via PCIe or USB.
-Instruments, speakers, headphones and DJ Gear are directly plugged into A³ Core's audiohardware.
+Instruments, speakers, headphones and DJ Gear are directly plugged into A³ Core's audiohardware

 Setup audiohardware:
 ```Server/config/.xinitrc```